A Method-Level Test Generation Framework for Debugging Big Data Applications

-When a failure occurs in a big data application, debugging with the original dataset can be difficult due to the large amount of data being processed.
-This paper introduces a framework for effectively generating method-level tests to facilitate debugging of big data applications.
-This is achieved by running a big data application with the original dataset and by recording the inputs to a small number of method executions, which we refer to as method-level tests, that preserves certain code coverage, e.g., edge coverage.
-The inputs of these method-level tests are further reduced if needed, while maintaining code coverage.
-When debugging, a developer could inspect the execution of these method-level tests, instead of the entire program execution with the original dataset, which could be time-consuming.
+Big data applications are now widely used to process massive amounts of data we create every day.
+When a failure occurs in a big data application, debugging at the system-level input can be expensive due to the large amount of data being processed.
+This paper introduces a test generation framework for effectively generating method-level tests to facilitate debugging of big data applications.
+This is achieved by running a big data application with the real dataset and by automatically recording input to a small number of method executions, which we refer to as method-level tests, while preserving certain code coverage, e.g., line coverage.
+When debugging, a developer could inspect the execution of these method-level tests, instead of the entire program execution with the real dataset, which could be time-consuming.
 We implemented the framework and applied the framework to seven algorithms in the WEKA tool.
-The initial results show that a small number of method-level tests are sufficient to preserve code coverage.
-Furthermore, these tests could kill between 57.58% to 91.43% of the mutants generated using a mutation testing tool.
+The initial results show that only a very small number of method-level tests need to be recorded to preserve code coverage.
+Furthermore, these tests could kill between 53.08% to 96.89% of the mutants generated using a third-party tool.
 This suggests that the framework could significantly reduce the efforts required for debugging big data applications.